godotengine/godot-docs/classes/class_filedialog.rst

 | *Getter* | get_mode()      |
 +----------+-----------------+

-Set dialog to open or save mode, changes selection behavior.
+The dialog's open or save mode, which affects the selection behavior.
 See enum ``Mode`` constants.

 .. _class_FileDialog_property_mode_overrides_title: